 Effective herbaceous weed eradication requires initial stimulation of weed growth.
 This allows a larger crop of weeds to be eradicated and reduces the weed seed bank in the soil.
 This 'weed farming' method of removal is recommended for restoration sites where target herbaceous weeds are established and where irrigation is feasible.
 Weed farming includes a cycle of irrigation, weed germination, and weed removal that may be repeated up to 12 times or more as a means of reducing the weed seed bank.
 Mechanical clearing, mowing, and non-residual herbicides (e.g., Rodeo and/or Roundup) may be used to remove weed and exotic species, either in combination with weed farming or as an alternative where weed farming is not feasible.
+Only herbicide approved for use in aquatic areas by the U.S. Environmental Protection Agency (USEPA) shall be used in riparian areas adjacent to surface flows.
+Herbicides shall be judiciously and carefully applied in a manner that avoids spillage, and shall not be applied native plant species or spilled into any surface waters.
 The weed farming process is described below: